JafarAbdi/jacro/README.md

 jacro.process_file("filename.ext", mappings={"arg1": "value1", "arg2": "value2"})
 ```

-You can use all functionality from minijinja (even as a replacement to xacro itself!), see [minijinja's examples](https://github.com/mitsuhiko/minijinja/tree/main/examples).
+You can use all functionality from jinja2 (even as a replacement to xacro itself!)

 ### Custom functions